-“When you’re at the training center you’re expected to act just like you’re on a job site, you got to have your hard hat and safety glasses…”said Jim Walker, President of Local #277.
+“When you’re at the training center you’re expected to act just like you’re on a job site, you got to have your hard hat and safety glasses…” said Jon Walker, President of Local #277.

 Carpenter apprentices start out by learning the basic skills of being a carpenter like reading blueprints, developing math skills and learning how to operate machinery.

-“And then we get a little bit more into the specifics if the carpenter wants, apprentice wants to evolve and become a floor layer, learn all the floor laying skills, concrete floor laying carpenter, we’ll do classes specific to that,” said Jim Walker.
+“And then we get a little bit more into the specifics if the carpenter wants, apprentice wants to evolve and become a floor layer, learn all the floor laying skills, concrete floor laying carpenter, we’ll do classes specific to that,” Walker said.